favorhau/Truffle-Ballot-Dapp/README.md

 ## Overview

 The Truffle-Ballot-Dapp is a Ethereum-Based Ballot demo, including the features like giving ballot to the person you want based on smart-contart and making sure that any address(voters) only have one ballot.
+Further more, The program contains ABI(Application Binary Interface) to link Contract Layer to Application Layer.
+Fore more detail, you could `clone` this repositories.

 Front-End page is as follow: